radajakub/resume/README.md

 - Add modals for each item

 ### Features
-- Add a print button
+- Add a print button which will generate latex according to stanford recommendation